Many new bloggers are drawn to the idea of monetizing their blog, right?

 I promote my affiliate links throughout my blog.
 I incorporate them seamlessly into my posts.
 I also have a complete list of all the products I recommend on my resources page.

 Blogging is extremely exciting and a fantastic money making hobby for stay at home mommies.
-I highly recommend to give it a try and find a blogging tribe as support – here is a list of 100 mom blogs to get you started.
+I highly recommend to give it a try and find a blogging tribe as support.

 5. Joanna Chee – Mums Kids Jesus

 I recently started monetizing my site Mums Kids Jesus.
 When my first $ came in, I got so excited I charged round the house telling my whole family!

 Currently, I use only affiliate marketing.
 I prefer to share affiliate links naturally within posts and email updates, rather than as ads.
 In fact, I recently made the decision to remove all affiliate ads from my sidebar – I wasn’t making anything from them, and I want the sidebar space for my own opt-in resources, leading to the day when I sell my own eBooks and courses.

 I link to affiliate products that I personally use and can whole-heartedly recommend to my niche of mums (and moms).

 Products I really enjoy and that bring in the most revenue on my site include Crystal Paine’s excellent Make Over Your Morning Course (perfect for busy mums – it helped me get my mornings organized to make time for blogging), and The Ultimate Homemaking Bundle (an incredible resource of 90+ ebooks/courses for mums at a tiny price).
 I love these affiliate programs as they offer great value for the buyer, and a high commission for me!

 I use EasyAzon WordPress plugin to make it super easy to add Amazon affiliate links from right within my visual editor (no need to hop to and from Amazon).
 EasyAzon also adds link localization so that I make money from every country’s Amazon, not Amazon.com.